Skip to content

 1. Open Hyper-V Manager.

 2. Shutdown the VM.
-(When Started, HyperV won’t let you change any hardware settings.)
+(When started, Hyper-V won’t let you change any hardware settings.)

-3. Right click the VM name and select Settings.
-HyperV settings
+3. Right-click the VM name and select Settings.
+Hyper-V settings

-7. Specify name and location of disk.
+7. Specify the name and location of the disk and click Next.

 10. Start the VM.